suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 This specification covers the core features of SUIT.
 Additional specifications will cover advanced use cases and update management needs:

 * Firmware Encryption is covered in {{I-D.ietf-suit-firmware-encryption}}
-* Update Management is covered in {{I-D.moran-suit-management-commands}}
+* Update Management is covered in (TBD) <!--{{I-D.moran-suit-update-management}}-->
-* Multiple Trust Domains (dependencies, key delegation, multiple processors, TEEs, etc.) are covered in {{I-D.moran-suit-trust-domains}}
+* Multiple Trust Domains (dependencies, key delegation, multiple processors, TEEs, etc.) are covered in (TBD) <!--{{I-D.moran-suit-trust-domains}}-->
-* Update Compression is covered in {{I-D.moran-suit-payload-compression}}
+* Update Compression is covered in (TBD) <!--{{I-D.moran-suit-payload-compression}}-->

 # Background {#background}

 Distributing software updates to diverse devices with diverse trust anchors in a coordinated system presents unique challenges.
 Devices have a broad set of constraints, requiring different metadata to make appropriate decisions.
 There may be many actors in production IoT systems, each of whom has some authority.
 Distributing firmware in such a multi-party environment presents additional challenges.
 Each party requires a different subset of data.
 Some data may not be accessible to all parties.
 Multiple signatures may be required from parties with different authorities.
-This topic is covered in more depth in {{I-D.ietf-suit-architecture}}.
+This topic is covered in more depth in {{RFC9019}}.
 The security aspects are described in {{I-D.ietf-suit-information-model}}.

 ## IoT Firmware Update Constraints